Lifestyle and Health

 Physical activity, sedentary behaviour, sport and health.

-Research in this area include; mapping the interaction of physical activity, sedentary behaviour and health in children, adolescents and adults, and in clinical populations; the optimal measurement of physical activity; the correlates and determinants of health promoting physical activity; the use of exercise and physiotherapy interventions to improve the health and well-being of clinical populations including people with multiple sclerosis and rheumatoid arthritis.
+Research in this area include; mapping the interaction of physical activity, sedentary behaviour and health in children, adolescents and adults, and in clinical populations; the optimal measurement of physical activity; the correlates and determinants of health promoting physical activity; developing and evaluating physical activity interventions across the lifespan; developing effective policy for physical activity and sedentary behaviour; the implementation of physical activity policy; physical activity the use of exercise and physiotherapy interventions to improve the health and well-being of clinical populations including people with multiple sclerosis and rheumatoid arthritis.
 Translational work examines physiology and biomechanics of sports performance sports injuries, including thoracic spine and shoulder pain, lower limb tendinopathy and lower back pain.

 Exercise metabolism, diet and health.